 Example of preferred budget format

-Example of a sample budget
+Example of an acceptable sample budget

 Applicants will be notified via email once decisions have been made.
 If awarded, an applicant will receive a grant agreement for review and signature pending any additional due diligence requirements.
 The grant agreement will outline reporting and other requirements.
 Payment of the grant is typically processed within 30 days of the signed agreement being received.
 Receiving a grant does not guarantee future funding.